 By bringing Indigenous voices and faces into the LINC classroom, Indigenous stories and storytellers become tangible and real and shed the stigma of being the faceless “other.”
 By learning from real people and their stories, newcomers can build knowledge and insight into the successes and challenges that these communities face today.
 When these relationships are built, teachers and administrators are empowered to introduce Indigenous history and culture to newcomer classrooms with more frequency, insight, and sensitivity.
 Newcomers are encouraged to build relationships with Indigenous communities and can avoid the traditional societal prejudice affecting Canadian society today.

-To reach these goals, project curriculum developers from TIES and CFN worked together with Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia.
-As these community members shared their stories and knowledge with the project, over 150 pages of CLB 2 and over 200 pages of CLB 4-appropriate lesson plans for LINC and ESL learners were developed.
+To reach these goals, Indigenous Curriculum Developer Suzanne Clavelle-Christensen worked with Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia.
+As these community members shared their stories and knowledge with Suzanne, over 600 pages of CLB-appropriate lesson plans for LINC and ESL learners were developed.

-To download the curriculum booklet for both projects, please click the following:
+To download the curriculum booklet for each project, please click the following:

 Get involved with TIES on our social media platforms.